 The Samsung Q80/Q80T QLED and the Samsung The Frame 2021 are very similar, but the Q80T is better for most uses.
 The Q80T has wider viewing angles because it has the 'Ultra Viewing Angle' layer.
 Its contrast isn't as good as the Frame 2021's, but it has a full-array local dimming feature to improve black level, which the Frame 2021 lacks.
 It has a better color gamut and volume to display a wider range of colors in HDR content, and it also gets brighter to make highlights pop.
 While both TVs have a 120Hz and HDMI 2.1 support, the Q80T has quicker response times.

 The Sony X900H is better than the Samsung The Frame 2021 overall, especially for watching movies and HDR content.
-This is because it has a full-array local dimming feature, gets a bit brighter in HDR, and its gradient handling is much better.
-It has a slightly better response time than the Samsung, but its input lag is higher, and it doesn't support VRR as this time, though the latter may be fixed in a firmware update.
+It's because it has a full-array local dimming feature, gets a bit brighter in HDR, and its gradient handling is much better.
+It has a slightly better response time than the Samsung, but its input lag is higher.
 Unlike the Sony, the Samsung doesn't support Dolby Vision; it supports HDR10+ instead.

 The Samsung The Frame 2021 and the Samsung Q60/Q60T QLED are very similar overall.
 The main differences are that the Frame 2021 has a 120Hz refresh rate, much quicker response times, and VRR support, making it better for gaming.
 Also, its backlight flickers at a higher frequency, so there's less image duplication than on the Q60T.
 The Q60T has a higher contrast ratio to display deeper blacks, but it doesn't get as bright and has some frame dimming that isn't present on the Frame 2021, which means small objects in dark scenes tend to look dimmer.